For more information about the River Deep Foundation and the Alliance Contact - Bob Adwar - 303.881.0400

-River Deep Foundation - Board of Directors
+River Deep Foundation Board of Directors

-bob@riverdeepfoundation.org, 303.881.0400 Bob Adwar is an avid outdoorsman and small business owner.
-Over 20 years ago, in his volunteer role as Humanitarian Outreach Chairman for the Denver Chapter of Safari Club International (SCI) he began organizing hunting and fishing outings for patients of Craig Hospital.
+Executive Director bob@riverdeepfoundation.org or 303-881-0400 Bob Adwar is an avid outdoorsman and small business owner.
+More than 20 years ago, in his volunteer role as Humanitarian Outreach Chairman for the Denver Chapter of Safari Club International (SCI), he began organizing hunting and fishing outings for patients of Craig Hospital.
 The goal was to provide a relaxing day in the outdoors and show patients what they could accomplish, despite their new limitations.
 As injured and traumatized soldiers began to return from war zones in need of physical, psychological and emotional healing, the program expanded and started reaching out to veteran groups.
-As the number of outings, participants and partner non-profits increased, it became vital to solidify the mission and brand the organization for easier communication and outreach.
+As the number of outings, participants and partner nonprofits increased, it became vital to solidify the mission and to brand the organization for easier communication and outreach.
 Thus, the River Deep Foundation was born. |

-Russell was introduced to the world of hunting at the young age of 5 years old when his father gave him his first BB gun.
-He grew up exploring the ranch, tracking game, and learning about the outdoors.
-That love for hunting and the outdoors has become a career for the past 14 years.
-Along with his family he runs Colorado’s premier dog training facility and upland bird club.
+Vice President Russell was just 5 years old when his father gave him his first BB gun and introduced him to the world of hunting.
+He grew up exploring the ranch, tracking game, and learning about nature -- eventually turning his love for the outdoors and hunting into a career.
+Along with his family, Russell runs Colorado’s premier dog training facility and upland bird club.
 He is also a licensed outfitter and spends his falls guiding big game hunts in eastern Colorado.
-While hunting is his livelihood he’s passionate about educating and encouraging new hunters.
-He teaches hunter safety for the state of Colorado and has sponsored youth hunting events for several organizations.
-He believes that today’s modern sportsman needs to be an advocate for hunter’s rights, conservation and involved in education in order to continue our hunting heritage. |
+While hunting is his livelihood, Russell is passionate about educating and encouraging new hunters.
+He teaches hunter safety for the State of Colorado and has sponsored youth hunting events for several organizations.
+He believes today’s modern sportsman needs to be an advocate for hunters' rights and conservation and involved in education that promotes and preserves our nation's hunting heritage. |

 Chuck Williamson

-Board Member Chuck Williamson served 17 years in the Army and was medically retired as a Sergeant First Class.
-Chuck was first deployed as a tank driver during Operation Desert Storm.
-For the first 9 years of service, he was an Armor Crewman and held every position on a tank: loader, driver, gunner and tank commander.
-During this time, he held several leadership positions, to include Head Cadre – instructor for the Individual Readiness Training for Bosnia rotations, as well as Platoon Sergeant in charge of 15 soldiers where he held hand receipts and was responsible for equipment in excess of 3 million dollars.
-Chuck conducted Recruiting Duty and eventually retired from the Army as a Recruiting Station Commander, in charge of 6 recruiters.
-Chuck received many awards, badges and ribbons, to include the following: Meritorious Service Medal, Army Commendation Medal (2), Army Achievement Medal (4), Army Superior Unit Award, Army Good Conduct Medal (5), National Defense Service Medal (2), South West Asia Service Medal with Bronze Service Star, Global War on Terrorism Service Medal, Humanitarian Service Medal, and Army Recruiter Badge – gold with 3 Sapphire Achievement Stars and Recruiter of Excellence Award from the Chief of Staff of the US Army.
+Board Member Chuck Williamson served 17 years in the U.S. Army and was medically retired as a Sergeant First Class.
+For the first nine years of his service, which included deployment during Operation Desert Storm, Chuck was an Armor Crewman and held every position on a tank: loader, driver, gunner and tank commander.
+He also held several leadership positions, including Head Cadre – Instructor for Individual Readiness Training for Bosnia rotations and Platoon Sergeant, overseeing 15 soldiers and equipment valued at more than $3 million.
+Chuck eventually became an Army Recruiting Station Commander, supervising six recruiters.
+He is the recipient of many awards, badges and ribbons, including: Meritorious Service Medal, Army Commendation Medal (2), Army Achievement Medal (4), Army Superior Unit Award, Army Good Conduct Medal (5), National Defense Service Medal (2), South West Asia Service Medal with Bronze Service Star, Global War on Terrorism Service Medal, Humanitarian Service Medal, and Army Recruiter Badge – gold with 3 Sapphire Achievement Stars and Recruiter of Excellence Award from the Army's Chief of Staff.
 He also achieved the Recruiter Ring and the Glenn E. Morrell Medallion.
-Chuck has been involved with the SCIHop program since 2013.
-In 2016 and 2017, he volunteered with Rocky Mountain Hyperbaric Institute (HBOT), helping with the Vets going thru their program.
-He also helped coordinate with the vets to attend various SCIHop events.
-Since 2017, he has been volunteering with SCIHop and River Deep.
-Chuck is the the lead, point person for the SCIHop and River Deep Vet-to-Vet Mentor Program and serves as Development Coordinator. |
+Chuck is deeply committed to helping fellow veterans overcome physical and mental injuries and has supported various organizations and initiatives aligned with that mission.
+Since 2013, he has helped coordinate events for Denver SCI Humanitarian Outreach Program (SCIHop).
+He also has volunteered with Rocky Mountain Hyperbaric Institute, helping vets complete therapy programs.
+In 2017, Chuck again raised his hand in volunteer service, this time for the River Deep Foundation, where he serves as lead point person and development coordinator of River Deep's Vet-to-Vet Mentor Program. |

 Dave Loucks

-Board Member Dave has over 30 years of business experience in public accounting, consulting, and private industry.
-Dave spent 14 years in public accounting, where he managed audit engagements in the energy and technology industries.
-Dave was also the CFO of an INC. 500 international software company.
-Dave co-founded the Assent brand of specialty accounting solutions for the oil & gas industry in 2007, which was sold to Opportune, where Dave works in business development.
-Dave is a graduate of the University of Denver and is a certified public accountant in Colorado.
+Board Member Dave has more than 30 years of business experience in public accounting, consulting, and private enterprise -- and expertise in the oil and gas and tech industries.
+In his 14 years of public accounting, Dave managed audit engagements in energy and technology.
+He also has worked as chief financial officer of an INC. 500 international software company.
+In 2007, Dave co-founded the Assent brand of specialty accounting solutions for the oil and gas industry.
+The company sold to Opportune, where Dave now works in business development.
+Dave is a graduate of the University of Denver and is a Certified Public Accountant in Colorado.
 He is also on the Board of Directors at the Rocky Mountain Victim Law Center and the Colorado Society of CPAs. |

 Neil Mayday

 Board Member Growing up in Michigan, Neil was fortunate to enjoy fishing, camping and the outdoors with his family.
-After graduating from Northwood University in Midland, Michigan, he moved to Glenwood Springs, Colorado, where he designed custom cabinetry and millwork for residential and commercial ski town developments.
-In 2009 Neil opened Greenwood Cabinets & Stone, a full service kitchen and bathroom showroom in Littleton.
-He and his staff work with builders, contractors and homeowners completing numerous projects in metro Denver and throughout the state.
-His company is involved with the Denver Rescue Mission and Habitat for Humanity.
-He lives in Castle Pines with wife Wendy, son Nicholas and daughter Sophia who enjoy fishing, biking, snowboarding, golf and the outdoors together.
-Neil and his family are proud to help enrich the lives of our wounded veterans and those with physical challenges, by experiencing Colorado's great outdoors with River Deep Foundation and Anglers of Honor. |
+After graduating from Northwood University in Midland, Mich., he moved to Glenwood Springs, Colo., where he designed custom cabinetry and millwork for residential and commercial ski town developments.
+In 2009, Neil opened Greenwood Cabinets & Stone, a full-service kitchen and bathroom showroom in Littleton.
+He and his staff work with builders, contractors and homeowners, completing projects in metro Denver and throughout the state.
+The company also is involved with the Denver Rescue Mission and Habitat for Humanity.
+Neil lives in Castle Pines with wife Wendy, son Nicholas and daughter Sophia, and they enjoy the the outdoors together.
+Neil and his family are proud to help enrich the lives of wounded veterans and those with physical challenges by making ways for them to experience Colorado's great outdoors with River Deep Foundation and Anglers of Honor. |

-Allen Smith
+Allan Smith

-Board Member Allan Smith is the founder and owner of multiple enterprises with activities in several international locations.
-As an independent management consultant of his own firm, Invictus Management Consulting Ltd. he has directed the conception and successful completion of several multi-million-dollar luxury residential and commercial development projects.
-Prior to founding Invictus, Allan was Director of Gaming and Hospitality Division for a large Las Vegas based general contractor.
-Allan has also served in several senior management positions for other general contracting, development and construction management firms in Las Vegas and Colorado, completing projects in commercial, residential, healthcare, and educational markets for both public and private clientele |
+Board Member Allan Smith is the founder and owner of multiple enterprises with activities around the world.
+As an independent management consultant of his own firm, Invictus Management Consulting Ltd., he has directed the conception and successful completion of several multimillion-dollar luxury residential and commercial development projects.
+Before founding Invictus, Allan was director of the gaming and hospitality division of a large Las Vegas-based general contractor.
+Allan also has served in several senior management positions for other general contracting, development and construction management firms in Las Vegas and Colorado, completing projects in the commercial, residential, healthcare, and educational markets for public and private clientele. |

-J.R Lapierre
+J.R.
+Lapierre

 Robert F. Smith

-River Deep Alliance - Committee Members
+River Deep Alliance Committee Members

 J.R.
 Lapierre - Anglers of Honor